 Complemented with glasses of Prosecco and wine – you get to eat your creations and give your verdict.

 Your teacher sends you the recipes so you can try it at home too.
+We’ve even bought the pasta machine that our teacher recommended!

 👉 Book Your Italian Cookery Class with Complimentary Prosecco Here